 2. Because it benefits you and your communities

-Values-based institutions invest 72% of their assets in the real economy, while mainstream banks invest only 41%, according to our latest report Real economy, real returns.
+Values-based institutions invest 72% of their assets in the real economy, while mainstream banks invest only 41%, according to our report Real economy, real returns.
 The values-based institutions show a stronger commitment to support the productive economy, which creates jobs and improves social conditions, instead of concentrating wealth in the hands of a select few.

 3. Because it takes climate change seriously